Megatokio/kilipili/README.md

 - `[done]` Mouse pointer.
 - `[done]` Switch between different video mode and screen resolutions.
 - `[done]` Automatically sets the required system clock.
-- `[done]` Run entirely in RAM: video output while writing to the internal flash.
+- `[done]` video output not affected by flash-lockout for writing to the internal flash.
 - `[test]` Sprites.
 - `[test]` Tiled background.
 - `[done]` Display true color images up to 600x400 pixels with a *HamImageVideoPlane* on a RP2040 with 256 kByte RAM.
 The *ham* images can be created using the RsrcFileWriter, built by desktop_tools/CMakeLists.txt.
 See Wiki page.